nienkedekker/fronteers-2016/README.md

 http://elementqueries.com/

 > Element queries are a new way of thinking about responsive web design where the responsive conditions apply to elements on the page instead of the width or height of the browser.
 Unlike CSS `@media` queries, `@element` Queries are aware of more than just the width and height of the browser, you can write responsive conditions for a number of different situations like how many characters of text or child elements an element contains.
-Another concept that element queries brings to CSS is the idea of ‘scoping’ your styles to one element in the same way that JavaScript functions define a new scope for the variables they contain."
+Another concept that element queries brings to CSS is the idea of ‘scoping’ your styles to one element in the same way that JavaScript functions define a new scope for the variables they contain. - http://elementqueries.com/"

 However, this isn't valid CSS (yet) and you'll need JS polyfills for this.